vanetprivacy/cox/README.md

 # cox
 Johnathan Cox's Trace Analyzer Software (Derived from George Corser's Code)

-Note: the following files are too big to upload to github:
+GITHUB DOES NOT INCLUDE REQUIRED SRTT FILES

-city.srtt
+Note: the following files are too big to upload to github: *.srt* They were omitted from the push as follows... git config --global alias.unadd "reset HEAD" git unadd *.srt*

-urban.srtt
+TO RUN THE SOFTWARE

-They were omitted from the push
+The VANETSimulator must be run in the CWD.
+See: RUNINFO.png